itsaman080/itsaman080/README.md

 </h1>

 <p align="center">
-I'm <strong>Aman Kumar Thakur</strong>, a 3rd-year B.Tech student with a strong foundation in computer science and a keen interest in software development.
-Currently pursuing a B.Tech degree in Computer Science from VTU, where I am honing my technical skills and expanding my knowledge in programming languages, algorithms, and data structures.
+I'm <strong>Aman Kumar Thakur</strong>, a Final-year B.Tech student with a strong foundation in computer science and a keen interest in software development.
+Currently pursuing a B.Tech degree in Computer Science from VTU, where I am honing my technical skills and expanding my knowledge in programming languages, Web Dev, data structures & algorithms.
 </p>

 <br/>